Why do we need chatbots?

 - It only takes two finger taps to click through a Messenger notification, whereas email requires a lot more navigation steps.

-Facebook Messenger is becoming one of the best alternative content delivery systems out there, which is something marketing folks have been searching for as a replacement for email.
+Facebook Messenger chatbots are becoming one of the best alternative content delivery systems out there, which is something marketing folks have been searching for as a replacement for email.
 Email is still a strong marketing tool, but it is declining as email systems become smarter.
 For example, Google’s Gmail automatically removes email or routes it to spam, and it moves email to different buckets such as social, promotions or updates.
 When a Gmail user moves a message from one bucket to another, the system remembers that action and repeats it in the future.

 One thing to keep in mind is not everyone uses Facebook, and those that do use it don’t necessarily use Facebook Messenger.
 The number of users on Facebook may not be using the network on a daily basis and may not be using Messenger at all.